 Curtin Learning Experience

 Higher education is in the midst of a global revolution and Curtin is among those leading the challenge!
-Our ambition is to be a global university, recognised for innovation in learning and teaching; offering the opportunity of a quality and prestigious Curtin education to learners anywhere in the world.
+Our ambition is to be a global university recognised for innovation in learning and teaching, offering the opportunity of a quality and prestigious Curtin education to learners anywhere in the world.

-Already Curtin has a significant presence in the international education arena with an extensive network of national and international partnerships, more than 90 fully online courses and 60,000 enrolled students participating remotely or at one of seven campuses in four countries.
+Curtin already has a significant presence in the international education arena, with an extensive network of national and international partnerships, more than 90 fully online courses and 60,000 enrolled students participating remotely or at one of seven campuses in four countries.

 Our long term vision is Greater Curtin, a vibrant urban hub and knowledge city at Bentley with an intricate network of on-campus and online educators, researchers and students engaged with learning at Curtin from all over the world.

 The Curtin Learning Experience has developed from recognition that active learning can improve critical thinking and problem-solving skills, and encourage deeper engagement in life-long learning.
 Strategies include on-campus and online tutorials, participation in face-to-face workshops and tutorials through high end video and web technologies, and real world problem solving.

 Opportunities to study at a partner university, undertake Work Integrated Learning, gain leadership experience, and develop Indigenous cultural awareness are available within Australia and overseas, both as part of the curriculum and as co-curricular activities.

 Our unique Curtin Extra Certificate formally lists and recognises leadership and learning experiences that students undertake outside course requirements.